lotekdan/go-browser-history/README.md

 Builds the native binary, runs unit tests, and tests the binary.
 Install jq for JSON validation if needed (brew install jq or sudo apt-get install jq).

-- Note: The build-and-test scripts have cross compile sections that can be commented in or out for your needs.

 ## Usage